Lapsus$: Brazil's Ministry of Health (2021)

-On October 19, 2022 a Brazilian citizen believed to be a Lapsus$ member was arrested by the police in Feira de Santana, Bahia and subsequently accused of the attack on the Brazil Ministry of Health and other cybercrimes after operation Dark cloud.
-Lapsus$ attacks includes dozens of other targets from the Brazilian Federal Government bodies and entities, like the Ministry of Economy, the Comptroller General of the Union, and the Federal Highway Police.
-The data appears permanently deleted.

 Okta (2022)

 On 21 January 2022, Lapsus$ had gained access into the servers of identity and access management company Okta through the compromised account of a third-party customer support engineer.
-Okta confirmed the breach on 25 January 2022.Based on the final forensic report, Okta's Chief Security Officer David Bradbury said the attacker only accessed the two active customers.
+Okta confirmed the breach on 25 January 2022.
+Based on the final forensic report, Okta's Chief Security Officer David Bradbury said the attack only impacted two active customers.
 Okta began investigating claims of a hack after Lapsus$ shared screenshots in a Telegram channel implying they had breached Okta's customer networks.
 Initially, Okta said that a Lapsus$ hacker obtained Remote Desktop (RDP) access to a Sitel support engineer's laptop over "a five-day window" between January 16 and January 21.

 Nvidia (2022)

 On 23 February 2022, technology company Nvidia became aware of a breach into its systems.
 Lapsus$ claimed to have a terabyte of data from Nvidia, and threatened to release the "complete silicon, graphics, and computer chipset files for all recent NVIDIA GPUs, including the RTX 3090Ti and upcoming revisions" if Nvidia didn't open-source its device drivers.
-On 3 March, the credentials for Nvidia's over 71,000 employees emerged online.
+On 3 March 2022 the credentials for Nvidia's over 71,000 employees emerged online.